rust-lang/reference/src/type-layout.md

 The `packed` modifier can be used on `struct`s and `union`s to lower the alignment of the type to a given value.

-The packing value is specified as an integer parameter in the form of `#[repr(packed(x))]`.
-If no value is given, as in `#[repr(packed)]`, then the packing value is 1.
-The packing value must be a power of two from 1 up to 2<sup>29</sup>.
+The packing value (hence: "value") is specified as an integer parameter in the form of `#[repr(packed(x))]`.
+If no value is given, as in `#[repr(packed)]`, then the value is 1.
+The value must be a power of two from 1 up to 2<sup>29</sup>.

-The `packed` modifier lowers the type's alignment to the specified packing.
-If the specified packing is greater to the alignment of the type without the `packed` modifier, then the alignment and layout is unaffected.
+The `packed` modifier lowers the type's alignment to the specified value.
+If the specified value is greater than the type's alignment without the `packed` modifier, then the alignment and layout is unaffected.
 The alignments of each field, for the purpose of positioning fields, is the smaller of the specified packing and the alignment of the field's type.